losnko/reimagined-giggle/content/posts/blog/index.md

 ---
 <!--more-->
 ## Class of '23
 It was time to update my professional profile, resume, and, most importantly, my portfolio.
-The design program encouraged students use Adobe's Portfolio in preparation for their internships during their 2nd year of studies.
+The information design program encouraged students to use Adobe's Portfolio in preparation for their internships during their 2nd year of studies.
 It was time for a change.

 {{< admonition warning "Goodbye, Adobe" true >}}
 While the decision to use Adobe's portfolio has many advantages, it comes with a few significant drawbacks: